Exlll/ConfigLib/README.md

 this [issue](https://github.com/Exlll/ConfigLib/issues/12) if you have authentication problems.

-To use this library, import it into your project with either Maven or Gradle as shown in the two sections below.
-This library has additional dependencies (namely, a YAML parser) which are not included in the artifact you import.
+To use this library, import it into your project with either Maven or Gradle as shown in the two examples below.
+This library has additional dependencies (namely, a YAML parser) which are not exposed by the artifact you import.

 This repository provides plugin versions of this library which bundle all its dependencies, so you don't have to worry about them.
 Also, these versions make it easier for you to update this library